PrincessMadMath/gatsby-blog/my-blog/content/blog/mai-tai/index.md

 ---
 title: The Mai Tai
 date: "2015-05-01T22:12:03.284Z"
+description: "About the Mai Tai, the best, rum cocktail"
 ---

 The Mai Tai is a cocktail based on rum, Curaçao liqueur, orgeat syrup, and lime juice, associated with Polynesian-style settings.